 Is the lateral flow device approved by the MHRA?

-How accurate is the lateral flow test?
+How accurate is the non-invasive antigen lateral flow test?

 Is it possible to get a false negative result?

-- incorrect sample collection procedure (if the sample collection is not uncomfortable, it is highly likely the sample has been incorrectly collected)
+- incorrect sample collection procedure (if the sample collection is not uncomfortable, it is highly likely that the sample has been incorrectly collected)

-- A new variant of SARS-CoV-2 that may circumvent the specific lateral flow device
+- a new variant of SARS-CoV-2 that may circumvent the specific lateral flow device

 It is therefore vital that the sample collection is carried out in line with our instructions contained within the kit and the most appropriate lateral flow devices are used.

 If you believe you have received a false negative result, you can either perform the test again a couple of days later, or order a ‘back to lab’ PCR test if available.
 Alternatively, you can combine testing with an instant Antibody test.

 What is an antigen?

 How reliable is the non-invasive antigen lateral flow test?